pandas-dev/pandas/doc/source/user_guide/io.rst

 Excel writer engines
 ''''''''''''''''''''

-Pandas chooses an Excel writer via two methods:
+pandas chooses an Excel writer via two methods:

 1. the ``engine`` keyword argument
 2. the filename extension (via the default specified in config options)